Click to zoom

 Benefits:

-• Rapid access to state-of-the-art AI for students, creators, and developers — real capability leaps in accessible form.
+- Rapid access to state-of-the-art AI for students, creators, and developers — real capability leaps in accessible form (think Gemini Pro features 2025 in hands-on form).

-• Lower experimentation costs for small businesses and startups — helps startups prototype faster without heavy upfront investment.
+- Lower experimentation costs for small businesses and startups — faster prototyping without major upfront spend.

-• More localized experiences as models learn from regional languages and cultural contexts.
+- More localized experiences as models learn from regional languages and cultural contexts — Notebook LM for students and developers could become genuinely useful.

 Risks and open questions: